Clyde Edwards-Helaire Player Prop Bets for the NFL Playoffs | Kansas City vs. Pittsburgh 1/16/2022

 - Edwards-Helaire did not record a rush attempt in Week 18 versus the Broncos.

-- Over his last three games, Edwards-Helaire has rushed for 27 yards (9.0 per game) on nine carries with one touchdown.
+- Edwards-Helaire has 27 rushing yards (9.0 ypg) on nine carries with one touchdown over his last three outings.

 Edwards-Helaire's Kansas City Teammates